Experimental validation of a linear momentum and bluff-body model for high-blockage cross-flow turbine arrays

-While \Cref{fig:forecastCT_steiros,fig:forecastCP_steiros} demonstrate a Glauert-derived performance forecasting method based upon the model of \citet{steiros_analytical_2022}, the collapse in the ${C_T}^b-\lambda^b$ curves in \Cref{fig:compare_bluff} suggests that a bluff-body forecast based on this model may also be suitable.
-Here, we propose a bluff-body forecast method based on \citeauthor{steiros_analytical_2022}'s model by following a similar procedure as in \Cref{sec:lmadForecasting}.
+While \Cref{fig:forecastCT_steiros,fig:forecastCP_steiros} demonstrate a Glauert-derived performance prediction method based upon the model of \citet{steiros_analytical_2022}, the collapse in the ${C_T}^b-\lambda^b$ curves in \Cref{fig:compare_ct_bypass} suggests that a bluff-body blockage adjustment based on this model may also be suitable.
+Here, we present a blockage adjustment method based on \citeauthor{steiros_analytical_2022}'s model that leverages the relationship between $u_b$ and $C_T$ by following a similar procedure as in \Cref{sec:lmadForecasting}.
 We assume that there is some freestream velocity $U_{\infty,2}$ at $\beta_2$ that yields the same dimensional thrust and bypass velocity at $\beta_2$ as at $\beta_1$:

 Therefore, as in \Cref{eq:ct2From1},